 "If we cannot afford this surgery, we have to go with medicines.
 But the doctors have told us that he will not live if he doesn't get the surgery.
 So it is not like we have any other option.
 Rs.
 20,00,000 decides whether my son lives or dies."

-Your contribution can help this family keep Haripada alive.
+Your contribution can give this family hope and keep Haripada alive.